Jarnen/Deploy-A-People-Counter-App-at-the-Edge/README.md

 User has to give `-video_size` command line argument according to the input as it is used to specify the resolution of the video or image file.

 ## A Note on Running Locally

-The servers herein are configured to utilize the Udacity classroom workspace.
-As such, to run on your local machine, you will need to change the below file:
+To run on your local machine, you will need to change the below file:

 ```
 webservice/ui/src/constants/constants.js